alexkiri/Luma-Framework/ReadMe.md

 - Build the project and run it for debugging, it should automatically run the game with the mod loaded.

 # Shaders development
-- The mod automatically dumps the game's shaders in development mode.
+- The mod automatically dumps the game's shaders in development builds.
-- Luma shaders can be found in ".\Shaders\GameName".
+- Luma shaders can be found in ".\Shaders\GameName" in development builds (starting from the repository root).
 Dumped shaders will go there, and hand created ones should also go there (unless they are generic, then they should go in the generic folder).
 - Shader are saved and replaced by (cso/binary) hash.
-- VSCode is suggested.
+- VSCode is suggested for editing them.
-- Packaging mods for now is manual and the generic and game specific shader folders need to be put in a "Luma" folder in the mod binary directory.
+- In publishing and test builds, shaders will be loaded from the ".\Luma\GameName" folder, starting from the game binary folder (where the addon is).

+# Releasing
+Github actions automatically build all game projects and package them with their respective shaders.
+Once your mod is ready, make a PR to the original repository.

 # Comparison with RenoDX
 Luma shares a lot with RenoDX (https://github.com/clshortfuse/renodx), where it got its original inspiration from, but Luma is more focused on modding games deep down, like for example adding and replacing entire rendering techniques.